Wailuku River

 Wailuku River State Park is located along the lower reach of the river.
 One section of the park includes Rainbow Falls (19°43′9″N 155°6′34″W), and another section Peʻepeʻe falls and an area called the Boiling Pots (a series of small falls and pools).
-However, it is also one of the deadliest bodies of water in the state, as the river is not guarded and can behave unpredictably.
+It is also one of the deadliest bodies of water in the state, as the river is not guarded and can behave unpredictably.

 The lower reach of the river is used for the generation of hydroelectricity.
 The flow at Hilo averages 275 cubic feet per second (8 m³/s) with peak flows 40 times as great.
 Water flow is monitored by the USGS.
 The stream carries an average of 10 tons of suspended sediment into Hilo Bay each day, at 19°43′40″N 155°5′15″W.

 The river has been the site of sewage leaks and is the subject of water quality research.
 Water advisories are posted online by the State of Hawaii.
 There is a plan for restoration of the Hilo Bay watershed that includes characterization of the Wailuku River.